ChengDai98/folio-2019/readme.md

 # Install dependencies (only for first time)
 npm i

-# Serve at localhost:1234
+# Serve at localhost:8080
-npm run dev
+npm run start

 # Build for production in the dist/ directory
 npm run build